mk270/whitakers-words/operational.md

 They will likely appear on printed output.)

-<P>With expansion of the dictionary beyond a few thousand elementary seentries
-and the extensive inclusion of the Oxford dictionaries, a much larger set of possible interpretations surfaced for many words, filling and exceeding the 80 character limit.
+With expansion of the dictionary beyond a few thousand elementary seentries and the extensive inclusion of the Oxford dictionaries, a much larger set of possible interpretations surfaced for many words, filling and exceeding the 80 character limit.
 A certain disipline was introduced to structure the line.

-<P>Through the many phases of development of the
-dictionary, standards were developed and modified and rigor was not always maintained, therefore the rules below are generally, but not universally, observed.
+Through the many phases of development of the dictionary, standards were developed and modified and rigor was not always maintained, therefore the rules below are generally, but not universally, observed.
 Evolution of the dictionary is bringing it more closely in line with these rules.

-<P>A decision was made to include as many meanings and synonyms as
+A decision was made to include as many meanings and synonyms as convenient.
-convenient.
 The OLD will sometimes list a dozen or more meaning groups with notably different senses, each with several similiar meanings.
 Presumably these different meanings were the product of different